Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: `{Promise<ZCFMint>}`

-Creates a synchronous Zoe mint, allowing users to mint and reallocate digital assets synchronously instead of relying on an asynchronous `mint`.
+Creates a synchronous Zoe mint, allowing users to mint and reallocate digital assets synchronously instead of relying on an asynchronous ERTP `mint`.

 **Important**: `ZCFMints` do **not** have the same methods as an ERTP `mint`.
-Do not try to use ERTP methods on a `ZCFMint`.
+Do not try to use ERTP methods on a `ZCFMint` or vice versa.

+**Important**: On the other hand, the `issuer`, `brand`, and `amountMath` associated with a `zcfMint` do have the same methods as their ERTP-derived counterparts.
+Assets created by a `zcfMint` are treated the same as ERTP `mint`-created assets by ERTP methods.

 `ZCFMints` have three methods:
 - `getIssuerRecord()`